iptoux/bash_error_lib/README.md

 - [x] Option to enable/disable logging (file)
 - [x] Option to display errorstack
 - [x] Option to display source code snipped (from called error)
-- [x] Oprion to log in an error file
+- [x] Option to enable colors on output
 - [x] Option to enable debug (also via cmd option)